-Check out Keith Gilbert’s review on in5 in the latest issue (June/July 2013) of InDesign Magazine.
-Keith provides comprehensive coverage of in5′s strengths and limitations.
-You’ll notice after reading the review that version 1.5 already addresses some of Keith’s feature requests.
+Keith Gilbert reviewed on in5 in the June/July issue 2013 of InDesign Magazine.
+Keith provided comprehensive coverage of in5’s strengths and limitations…at the time…and then version 1.5 addressed some of Keith’s feature requests. 😉

 Download the latest version of in5 and give it a try.

 Sign up today and get the InDesign Split Text premium extension for free!

 This is the most impressive update to date.
 And it’s amazing to read the features as I in realtime update to CC

 When is Adobe going to acquire you and make these features standard!?